 Graduate/DPH students requesting a summer loan

-Students need to complete a paper application for the summer 2017.
-The application is available under forms on the SPH financial aid website) or available in the Office of Financial Aid.
+Students need to complete a paper application for Summer 2020.
+The application is available under the forms section on the SPH financial aid website or available in the Office of Financial Aid.
 Students who request a summer loan will have a portion of their loan amount reduced from what was initially packaged on CUNYfirst.
-For example, if your loan was packaged for $20,500 for fall 2017 and spring 2018 your loan will be divided into three equal disbursements, which will include a disbursement for summer 2017, fall 2017 and spring 2018.
+For example, if your loan was packaged for $20,500 for fall 2020 and spring 2021 your loan will be divided into three equal disbursements, which will include a disbursement for summer 2020, fall 2020 and spring 2021.

 Reducing or increasing your loan